All Products

 Important

-• Shell and Python: When the task runs, it uses the specified RAM role to access other cloud services.
+• Shell, Python: At runtime, the task uses the specified RAM role to access other Alibaba Cloud services.

-• PyODPS: When accessing other cloud services such as OSS, the task uses the identity of the RAM role that you set.
-However, when accessing MaxCompute data, it still automatically uses the access identity configured for the computing resources at the project level.
+• PyODPS: When accessing other Alibaba Cloud services (such as OSS), the task uses the RAM role you configured.
+However, when accessing MaxCompute data, the task still uses the access identity configured for the compute resource (at the project level).

 Configure scheduling properties

-After you finish debugging the node, you must synchronize the Run Configuration in the Run Configurations to the Associated Role > RAM Role setting in the Scheduling Configurations.
-After publishing, the task will run as this role.
+After debugging the node, synchronize the Associated Role from Run Configuration to Associated Role > RAM Role in Schedule Settings.
+After deployment, the task runs with the identity of the specified role.

-If you configure a custom image in the Run Configuration, you must also synchronize this setting to the scheduling settings.
+If you configured a custom image in Run Configuration, you must also synchronize the settings to the scheduling configuration.

 View the execution role in Operation Center

-After the task runs, view the details of the task instance in Operation Center to confirm that the specified role was used.
+After the task finishes running, view the details of the task instance in Operation Center to confirm whether the specified role was successfully used.

-1. Go to Operation Center > Auto Triggered Task O&M > Recurring Instance.
+1. Go to Operation Center > Scheduled Task Operations > Scheduled Instances.

-2. Find the instance of the node that you ran and click it to go to the details page.
+2. Find the node instance you ran and click it to open the details page.

-3. In the Properties section of the instance details page, view the Execution Identity field.
-This field displays the Alibaba Cloud Resource Name (ARN) of the linked role that was actually used for this run.
+3. In the Properties section of the instance details, check the Execution Identity field.
+This field displays the ARN of the associated role actually used for the run.

 An ARN is a unique resource identifier.
-For more information, see Basic elements of a policy.
+ARN.

 References